Give Now for node

 At times, a student’s best internship option--the one that will help further his or her career goals--is an unpaid or low-paid internship.
 The Ford School has funding available to help students defray some of the basic costs of pursuing these opportunities.
 These funds are made available through the contributions of Ford School alumni and friends who understand the importance of accepting an internship that advances one’s career goals.
 Students may request up to $3,000 from the Ford School unpaid internship fund to assist in defraying some of the costs incurred in accepting a worthwhile internship opportunity.

-- 19 percent of students receive internship funding from Ford School Internship Partnerships.
-With generous support provided by donors, Ford School funded internship partnerships range from $6,000 to $7,500 each.
+- 38 percent of students receive internship funding from Ford School Internship Partnerships.
+With generous support provided by donors, Ford School funded internship partnerships are funded at $7,500 each.

 Many of our students gain practical international experience through their required summer internship.
-Around 20 percent intern outside of the U.S. each year in organizations such as the International Organization for Migration, the U.S. State Department, the U.S. Agency for International Development, the World Bank, and Innovations for Poverty Action; another 20 percent intern with a U.S.-based organization that deals with international issues.
+Around 20 percent intern outside of the U.S. each year in organizations such as the World Trade Organization, the International Civil Aviation Organization, the World Bank, The Asia Foundation, and Innovations for Poverty Action; another 20 percent intern with a U.S.-based organization that deals with international issues.